 When you have had a heart attack for the first time, you will also learn that you may be suffering from coronary artery disease (CAD).
 There are many other causes of a heart attack but CAD remains one of the common causes of this condition.
 Make sure you talk to the doctor to see if you are suffering from it.
-This is a condition which can affect the coronary artery.
+This is a condition that can affect the coronary artery.
 You need to take steps to avoid the occurrence of this condition in the near future.
 There are other instances where our relatives or friends can suffer from the condition.
 It will require you to take an online first aid and CPR class to know how to handle the situation.
 In this article, you are going to learn how to avoid the occurrence of another heart attack.

 How to Reduce the Immediate Risk

 After experiencing a heart attack, there are increased chances that you will suffer from acute coronary syndrome after a few weeks of treatment.
 The recurrence of ACS can be caused by the re-rapture of the plaque which caused the previous heart attack.
 Before you leave the hospital where you have gone for your treatment, make sure you inquire from the doctor whether there is another plaque that is remaining.
 If there is, the doctor will provide you with appropriate medications to resolve the issue completely.
 The doctor can also discuss with you the available therapy options to get rid of the blockage.
 You should also advice your friends and family CPR certificate course to prepare for any emergency.